 Exotic flair above the sea

 Surveying the village and marina of Finikas and the azure waters of the Aegean Sea, Laeticia offers space galore, extensive terraces in which to while away the hours, a super infinity pool, and accommodation that has been designed to be easy on the eye, practical and adaptable.
-And with tavernas, beaches and bars all within easy walking distance, it definitely has something for everyone.
+And with tavernas and bars within easy walking distance, it definitely has something for everyone.

 Our team has visited each of our villas, so they can share the finer details and help explore flexible date options